Want to know why you should trust our list of the best graphics cards? Then read on.

 Things to look out for on each card include (in order of importance):

 - Extra cooling fans

-There’s one more thing to consider, and something we’ll discuss in the later entries in this round-up: AMD RX Vega.
+There’s one more thing to consider, and something we’ll discuss in the later entries in this roundup: AMD RX Vega.
 AMD’s top-spec cards have arrived very late to the scene, and look to undercut the Nvidia competition in terms of pricing, while still offering 1440p and 4K gaming performance.
-The jury’s still out on whether these will meet expectations; we wouldn’t hold off on buying a different GPU unless there’s something about AMD’s other technologies (such as FreeSync) that get your juices flowing.
+The jury is still out on whether these will meet expectations.
+We wouldn’t hold off buying a different GPU unless there’s something about AMD’s other technologies (such as FreeSync) that gets your juices flowing.